 The first and most obvious is just size itself.
 The newer generation routers can all cover roughly 230 square feet (around 70 square meters) of space in the least, but some of them can cover even more, with or without the help of additional hardware.

-Consider how big the area you wish to cover is, as well as whether you need to have the maximum possible signal strength throughout said area.
+Consider how big the area you wish to cover is, as well as whether you need to have the maximum possible signal strength throughout the said area.

 - Potential obstacles in the area

 If you live in a small apartment or house, router placement is hardly a big deal.
-However, if it is a bigger house or office that you’re trying to cover, you’ll need to keep in mind the factors which might have a detrimental effect on the signal’s strength.
+However, if it is a bigger house or office that you’re trying to cover, you’ll need to keep in mind the factors that might have a detrimental effect on the signal’s strength.

 Pretty much every kind of physical obstacle will affect the signal, but the only ones that will affect it to an extent that it leads to a visible loss of signal strength are walls.
 Moreover, if the signal has to go through more than one wall, then this negative effect will be even more noticeable.